 Comment: Limbaugh is knocking over a straw man, distorting Harf's comments.
 In particular, he is using the "silver bullet" caricature.
 At no point did Harf say all that was needed to defeat ISIS and other terror groups is jobs.
 In fact, President Barack Obama's administration has frequently used military action, which Harf referred to with her remarks that "we're gonna keep killing more of them" -- remarks which Limbaugh himself directly quoted.
 Obama's anti-terror policy may include things other than military action, but it is simply false for Limbaugh to say Obama wants "no deterrents whatsoever".
 Maybe Obama's policies on terrorism aren't good enough, but it's not acceptable to misrepresent them, as Limbaugh and many other pundits have done.
 (Also, recall that President George W. Bush paid Sunni militants fighting alongside US troops against Al-Qaeda in Iraq in 2007.)
 Harf's rebuttal is also flawed: people don't believe economic aid will be as effective as military action, a position that shouldn't be dismissed as an intolerance for "nuance".

--- Tweet from pundit Jorge Ramos, February 17, 2015.
+The Texas decision clearly defines who is against immigrants in the U.S. Latino voters will remember; 2016 is not that far away.-- Tweet from pundit Jorge Ramos, February 17, 2015.
 Ramos is referring to a decision by a federal judge in Texas to place an injunction on President Barack Obama's executive action on illegal immigration.

 Comment: Ramos is demonizing people who oppose Obama's executive order on illegal immigration.
 Being opposed to providing work permits to illegal immigrants is not the same as being opposed to immigration and all immigrants.
 It's entirely compatible with being in favor of increased legal immigration, for instance.
 Ramos is essentially accusing his opponents of being xenophobes.